laurentb/symfttpd/README.md

 # symfttpd - [![Build Status](https://secure.travis-ci.org/benja-M-1/symfttpd.png?branch=master)](http://travis-ci.org/benja-M-1/symfttpd)

-Symfttpd is a command line tool to run a web server in your php project, aimed at lazy developers and sysadmins.
+Symfttpd is a command line tool to run a web server in your PHP project, aimed at lazy developers and sysadmins.

-**This version of symfttpd is under development, this documentation can be outdated and contains some errors.**
+**This version of symfttpd is under development, this documentation can be outdated or contain some errors.**

 `spawn` will setup and start a web server (lighttpd or nginx) with a minimal